Giorgio de' Buondelmonti: Later life

 Jevdokija and her sons initially sought refuge with John Zenevisi, an Albanian magnate who held various fiefs in Epirus.
-Zenevisi allied with Maurice Spata and inflicted a serious defeat on Tocco in 1412, though could not push his advantage enough to conquer Ioannina.
-In time, Zenevisi began to covet the city for himself and it is likely that Jevdokija and her family left his court at some point in the mid-1410s, their next destination unknown.
+Zenevisi allied with Maurice Spata and inflicted a serious defeat on Tocco in 1412, though he could not push his advantage enough to conquer Ioannina.
+In time, Zenevisi began to covet the city for himself, and it is likely that Jevdokija and her family left his court at some point in the mid-1410s, their next destination unknown.

 In 2008, the French historian Thierry Ganchou identified Giorgio de' Buondelmonti with the Byzantine official George Izaoul, mentioned in a few scattered sources from the 1420s onward.
 Ganchou identified them as one and the same on account of Izaoul being claimed to be the "son of a despot", that the general ages appear to match, and because certain references suggest that Izaoul had some form of Serbian heritage, which Giorgio had through his mother.
 The surname Izaoul may be derived from the name of Giorgio's father (Esau); the Byzantines generally resisted Hellenizing foreign surnames that sounded "too barbaric", in such cases instead favoring patronymics.

 In 1421 or 1422, George Izaoul is recorded to have married a daughter of Hilario Doria and Zampia Palaiologina, an illegitimate daughter of Emperor John V Palaiologos.
 At this point in time, Giorgio was not merely a possible claimant to Ioannina but also to Zeta, given that a series of deaths had left him and his brother as the last heirs of the Balšić family.
 It is possible that his marriage to Hilario Doria's daughter was part of a Byzantine plot to disrupt Ottoman power in the Balkans; another daughter of Doria was married to the Ottoman pretender Küçük Mustafa.
 In the event of Mustafa's victory, Giorgio, now also tied to the Byzantine imperial family, may have been expected to be granted his ancestral lands.